meilisearch/meilisearch-js-plugins/README.md

 }
 ```

-To avoid this error, the facet should be removed from the query parameter before it is send to MeiliSearch.
+To avoid this error, the facet should be removed from the query parameter before it is sent to MeiliSearch.

 The [InstantSearch](#instantsearch) component provides an option called `searchFunction` that is called before instantMeiliSearch search function.
 By using this component it is possible to remove the attribute from the list.